chef-boneyard/google-compute-engine/README.md

     end
 ```

-This will delete a new firewall.
+This will delete an existing firewall.

 ```ruby
     gce_firewall "my-firewall" do